 Duration of stay: No personal property may be left at a campsite at the close of the season, All RV’s must be removed from the park by October 31st.
 Under no circumstances will anything inoperable or unable to be moved be left in the park at the close of the season.
 Any property which becomes a nuisance, or is in need of removal for any reason, will be done at the owner’s expense.
 Redwood County is not liable for any personal property left at a campsite at any time.

 Clean-up: You are required to clean up the campsite and surrounding area returning them to the condition you received them in.

 Cancellations/Refunds: Cancellation of a site must be done 10 days in advance for a full refund.
 Cancellations within 10 days of your camping reservation will be subject to a $10 fee.
 Cancellations made within 24 hours of the start date of your reservation will not be issued a refund.
 Cancellations and refunds are not available due to unfavorable weather, or for early departure or eviction.
 All refunds will be made using the method of payment used to make the reservation.

 Management reserves the right to ask any camper in violation of these rules to leave the campground without a refund.

 Thank you for staying at Plum Creek County Park.
 We hope you enjoy your time on the banks of Plum Creek.

-Any Questions about these policies may be directed to the Park Manager on site, or to the Redwood County Environmental Office, (507) 859-2005.
+Any questions about these policies may be directed to the on site Park Ranger, or to the Redwood County Environmental Office at (507) 859-2005.